annaesvensson/yellow-help/1-en/troubleshooting.md

 You can use the debug mode to investigate the cause of a problem or if you are curious about how Datenstrom Yellow works.
 To activate the debug mode on your website open file `system/extensions/yellow-system.ini` and change `CoreDebugMode: 1`.
 Additional information will be displayed on the screen and in the browser console.
 Depending on the debug mode, more or less information are shown.
 [Learn more about debugging](api-for-developers#debugging).

-You can [report a bug and give product feedback](https://datenstrom.se/support/) if something isn't working as expected.
+You can [report a bug or give product feedback](https://datenstrom.se/support/) if something isn't working as expected.
 Explain how to reproduce the bug, provide detailed information and add file `system/extensions/yellow-website.log`.
 Check if the bug occurs in a brand new installation.
 Avoid reporting bugs that cannot be reproduced in a new installation.
 Make sure to explain how to reproduce the bug, as your bug report will otherwise be ignored.

 Do you have questions?
 [Get help](.).